lauriro/dev.sh/README.md

 Gitserv
 =======

-Tool for hosting git repositories.
+Host a git server with git-shell

 ```